 When Detective Bloom describes the killing in the hotel, Jimmy the Gopher hears the story from inside the panic room, though in the beginning of the film Gorgeous George had to push the intercom button to talk from outside, which did not happen during Bloom's explanation.

-After Il Duce and the Roman have their conversation, the Roman starts the record again, setting the needle about one half inch from the edge.
+After Noah and the Roman have their conversation, the Roman starts the record again, setting the needle about one half inch from the edge.
 After the following gun fight the record player winds down to a stop, and the needle is at the beginning of the record again.

 During the shootout replay at the bar, with Eunice walking down the middle of the mobsters, you can see the blood packs behind several of the guys' shirts and the mini-explosions that go off when they are triggered.